Joeson-Suomie/Ecommerce-website/README.md

 Fork the repository.
 Create a new branch: git checkout -b feature/your-feature-name.
 Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/your-feature-name.
+Push to the branch: git push origin master.
 Create a pull request.

 Acknowledgements